You are Who You Grab Coffee With — 3 Steps to Get Expert Advice on Any Topic

 - If they wrote a book, check the “Acknowledgements” page

-Over the years, people have found mutual contacts with me through ALL of these resources.
+Over the years, people have found mutual contact with me through ALL of these resources.

 Of course, you’re also going to want to “massage” the email depending on who you send it to.
 After all, you don’t want to send this email to your best friend since kindergarten who’s fluent in the language you want to learn, unless you’re willing to get a reply like, “Dude, what have you been smoking?” back.